The body ego, as Freud said, that is, the most primitive and physical and organic ego.

 Fifty years ago, the Francis Bacon thought, aimed to restore the body “to a kind of dignified, animal resignation”.
 For him, art was about ribs and forearms and eye sockets.
 "It was about flesh over bone.
 Bacon never forgets that flesh is meat".

-In my case, the bone become excessory, the flesh becomes inflesh, an inorganic redefinition.
-The purveyor of inflesh of all kinds, as an inflection, of livid and brilliant hues: greens, eerie pale or saturate red and shocking yellows, sepulchral titanium whites and ritually primitive lines.
-The excessories of my sculptures, steel and fiberglass erection, conjure unlikely anatomies and intelligent devices, as prosthesis of actual humankind.
+In my case, the bone become excessory, the flesh becomes inflesh, an inorganic re-definition.
+The purveyor of inflesh of all kinds, as an inflection, of livid and brilliant hues: phthalo greens, cobalt blue, eerie pale or saturate red and shocking yellows, sepulchral titanium whites, black ivory and ritually primitive lines.
+The excessories of my artworks, steel and fiberglass erection, conjure unlikely anatomies and intelligent devices (nanotech, A.I.).

 Dictated by its finality and its expression (a working process), the origins of movements and forms I did not conceive them totally beforehand, but by experimenting them physically.
 What is experimenting, “trying”?
 Arrive at a coordinating point such that the energy goes through naturally.
 These are flows of motion rather than shapes and figures.
-By “trying” a sequence of movements and verifying that the energy passes, I find myself in front of multiple possibilities of other movements (abstractions).
+By “trying” a sequence of movements and verifying that the energy passes, I find myself in front of multiple possibilities of other movements (abstractions, enhancing AI algorithms).
 Then I “try” again and choose, and so on, creating a flow of energy.
-(Gill)